Choosing a Contractor of Integrity for Your Porch Project

 Most contractors are people of integrity doing the best job that they can.

-If your contractor is operating outside "sweet spot", as Nancy calls it, you may encounter a bad situation.
+If your contractor is operating their "sweet spot", as Nancy calls it, you may encounter a less than stellar situation.

 If you have done your homework, that is research your contractor and concluded that the company is a good choice, then